 2. Fill the Gashes on the Trim

-- You can use an epoxy wood filler to repair the gouges as well, just be sure it matches the colour of the trim on the door.
-Sand smooth.
+• You can use an epoxy wood filler to repair the gouges as well.

 3. Prime and Paint the Wooden Door Trim

-With these simple steps on how to fix door trim chewed by a dog it will be hard to stay mad at your furry friend for long.
+With these simple steps on how to fix door trim chewed by a pet, it will be hard to stay mad at your furry friend for a long.
 A good tip is to spray the repaired wooden door trim with vinegar once the paint has dried as it will be less appealing for pets to chew on.
-Because you can never predict what your dog, or any other furry additions to the family, will do keeping these handy steps close-by could be very helpful in the future.
+Because you can never predict what your dog, or any other furry additions to the family, will do keeping these handy steps close by could be very helpful in the future.
 If you would like Home Painters Toronto to help you out, give them a call TODAY!
 Call us NOW at 416-494-9095 or email us at Brian@HomePaintersToronto.com.
 And don’t forget to follow us on all our social channels below as well!